Whitman Internship Grant

 This is a competitive program; each application will be reviewed primarily on the merit of the internship and the value of the experience in the context of the student’s academic or career goals.

-The 2020 Whitman Summer Internship Grant applications are now available.
+The 2020 Whitman Summer Internship Grant applications are closed.

-For alternative applications, contact Mitzy Rodriguez at firstname.lastname@example.org.
+For questions, clarification, or alternative applications, contact Mitzy Rodriguez at firstname.lastname@example.org.

 Through a competitive process, we can award stipends of $5000 for internships outside of the US.
 Students applying for an international grant must be available March 12th and/or 13th for interviews.
 Additional funding is available for students of high financial need and Pell-eligible students.